 Sky Spirit Studio + Consulting is committed to meaningful design, consultation, and sustainable business practices.
-We are determined to help companies working with indigenous communities to expand opportunities for Indigenous communities to lead design processes, and express their sovereignty, agency and capacity building through design.
+We are determined to expand opportunities for Indigenous communities to lead design processes, and express their sovereignty, agency and capacity building through design.

 It is our goal to be the mediators, the listeners, and the guides to create safe, comfortable environments for meaningful consultation to produce productive, well-educated and informed pathways forward.

 We will be the first to listen and the last to leave the table.
 We are committed to meaningful design consultation, and sustainable business practices.
 We are determined to help expand opportunities for reconciliation.